openstack/openstack-manuals/doc/ops-guide/source/ops-maintenance-rabbitmq.rst

 Since the Liberty release, OpenStack services will automatically recover from a RabbitMQ outage.
-You should only consider restarting OpenStack services after checking if RabbitMQ heartbeat functionality is enabled, and if Openstack services are not picking up messages from RabbitMQ queues.
+You should only consider restarting OpenStack services after checking if RabbitMQ heartbeat functionality is enabled, and if OpenStack services are not picking up messages from RabbitMQ queues.

 RabbitMQ alerts
 ~~~~~~~~~~~~~~~